Teoscar Hernández Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 11th in the league.
+- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 13th in MLB.

-- The Pirates have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Pirates have a 3.85 team ERA that ranks ninth among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 47 home runs (0.9 per game), the second-fewest in the league.
+- Pirates pitchers combine to surrender 47 home runs (0.9 per game), the second-fewest in baseball.

-- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
-He's put together a 4.50 ERA in 50 2/3 innings pitched, with 35 strikeouts.
+- Ortiz gets the start for the Pirates, his fourth of the season.
+He is 1-2 with a 4.02 ERA and eight strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.
+- In his last time out on Monday, the right-hander went 7 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering five hits.

+- In three games this season, the 24-year-old has amassed a 4.02 ERA and 4.6 strikeouts per nine innings, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.